Which Apple Watch model should you get: Aluminum or steel?

-The Apple Watch Series 4 aluminum version is the one to beat this season.
-It offers the same great features as the stainless steel version for much less.
+The Apple Watch Series 7 aluminum model offers the same great internals as the equivalent stainless steel version.
+And then some older, less expensive models drop some features and cost even less.

 Pros